FENECON Industrial XL Operating Instructions

 (Max.
 2000 m above sea level — For more information see: Section: Technical data).

-• Keep the slide-in battery modules away from heat sources and fire.
+• Keep the batteries away from heat sources and fire.

 • The electrical energy storage system must be set up in such a way that only authorized personnel have access to it.